nsauzede/myrv/README.md

 Optionally, to use the qemu+gdb feature described below, the Qemu User RISCV tool must be installed
 - `sudo apt install qemu-user`

-Note that currently, ELF and qem+gdb support works only on Linux.
+Note that currently, ELF and qemu+gdb support works only on Linux.
-It can be disbaled like this:
+It can be disabled like this:
 - `make clean all check test HAVE_ELF= HAVE_QCHECK=`

 ## Test it!